-Hazardous materials are any material that is flammable, corrosive, an oxidizing agent, explosive, toxic, poisonous, etiological, radioactive, nuclear, and unduly magnetic, a chemical agent, biological research material, compressed gases, or any other material that, because of its quantity, properties, or packaging, may endanger life.
-Hazardous materials are an accident of concern.
+Hazardous materials are any material that is flammable, corrosive, an oxidizing agent, explosive, toxic, poisonous, etiological, radioactive, nuclear, chemical agent, biological research material, compressed gases, or any other material that, because of its quantity, properties, or packaging, may endanger life.

 Hazardous materials are used in agriculture, industry, medicine, research, and consumer goods.
 There are hazardous materials present inside each camp and can also be found in the local communities.
-Generally, if something such as a leaking drum or a large spill with a strange color and odor are present then report it.
-If a vapor cloud is floating towards you, or is present in the area, report it.
+Generally, if something such as a leaking drum or a large spill with a strange color and odor are present, then report it.
+If a vapor cloud is floating towards you or is present in the area, report it.